-One of the most essential ingredients of any successful crime prevention program is an informed public.
-It is the goal of the District Public Safety Department to inform students and staff in a timely manner of any criminal activity or security problem that may pose a reasonable threat to their safety.
+It is the goal of the Sheriff's Department to inform students and staff in a timely manner of any criminal activity or security problem that may pose a reasonable threat to their safety.
 Information will be provided to students, faculty and staff through several district notification systems (District phones, classroom emergency phones, District Mass Notification system, and District email).